medic/medic-docs/development/releasing.md

     * [rdt-capture](https://github.com/medic/rdt-capture/releases)
 1. Tag the commit in `master` which you'd like to release.
 Use `git tag v1.1.1` with the version from above and then run `git push --tags`.
 1. Wait for the build to complete.
 You can monitor the build via travis-ci.org.
-1. **To Release via the Play Store** - Login to the [Google Play Console](https://play.google.com/apps/publish/) and select the app flavor for release.
+1. **To Release via the Google Play Store** - Login to the [Google Play Console](https://play.google.com/apps/publish/) and select the app flavor for release.
 Navigate to "Release Management > Alpha" and click "Release to Beta".
 Repeat this for each flavor.
 1. **To Side-Load** (for Collect and Gateway) - Navigate to the GitHub Releases page (linked above) and download the relevant APKs for distribution.